-The nature and extent of the kinds of personal information and, where applicable, sensitive information, collected by Wellways varies depending on your particular interaction with us.
+The nature and extent of the kinds of personal information and, where applicable, sensitive information, collected by Wellways varies depending on the relationship with participant involved.

-Where practicable, you may choose to interact with Wellways anonymously, or use a pseudonym.
-In some circumstances however, this may mean that we have limited capacity to provide you with information, a service or effective communication in response to your request, complaint, donation or application.
+Where practicable, participants may choose to interact with Wellways anonymously, or use a pseudonym.
+In some circumstances however, this may mean that have limited capacity to provide you with information, a service or effective communication in response to your request, complaint, donation or application.

 Types of personal information (that is not sensitive information) that Wellways collects can include:

 Wellways will only record information that is necessary for the particular function or activity for which it was collected.
-The purpose of the collection and use of the types of personal information outlined above relate directly to Wellways functions and activities, as illustrated in table 1.1.
+The purpose of the collection and use of the types of personal information outlined above relate directly to Wellways functions and activities, as illustrated below.

 Usually we collect personal information when you give it to us over the phone, in person, via email or by submitting an online or hard-copy form to us.

 We collect payment details directly from you by phone, in person, via our secure webpage or on a hard-copy payment form.